Trying to Find "Better Feeling States" Can be a Form of Resistance

-When we are feeling heavy emotions we are often encouraged to “practice” higher feeling states in order to raise out of the mire.
-But for those of us who struggle with painful emotions, positive psychology, positive affirmations and setting higher intentions often does not work, especially when we are right in the "thick of it."
+We are often encouraged to “practice” higher feeling states in order to raise out of emotional mire.
+But for those of us who struggle with painful emotions, positive psychology, positive affirmations and setting higher intentions often do not work, especially when we are right in the "thick of it."
 When emotional heaviness looms large, it is often more helpful to surrender to our emotions instead.

-When we are willing to feel our arising emotional pain without resistance, we can heal.
-We do not have to work so hard to change our emotional state.
-We can process our stored emotions through our body, layer by layer.
-And, as we do we can inhabit our body again.
+You do not have to work so hard to change your emotional state.
+When you are willing to feel arising emotional pain without resistance, you will heal.
+You can process your stored emotions through your body, layer by layer.
+And, as you do you can inhabit your body again.
 This is called "embodiment."
-Each emotion that we feel, heal and integrate leaves room for our soul to inhabit our human body.
+Each emotion that you feel, heal and integrate leaves room for your soul to inhabit your human body.

 Emotions are Old Energies

-Painful emotions are often unprocessed energetic imprints that have been embedded into our body from the past, and they are driven by limited thinking.
-To get to the "root" of negative emotions we can honour them as old energies that need to be released.
-When we allow our emotions to be just as they are, they become an energetic process that unfolds, unravels and releases organically.
+Painful emotions are unprocessed energetic imprints that have been embedded into your body from the past, and they are underpinned by limited thinking.
+To get to the "root" of negative emotions you can honour them as old energies that need to be released.
+When you allow your emotions to be just as they are, they become an energetic process that unfolds, unravels and releases organically.

 Thoughts, feelings and life experiences need to be digested and assimilated with love and attention.
-Emotions will shift on their own when we kindly and curiously witness them.
-We can digest difficult emotions by inviting them to move through our body.
-This loving presence can help to diffuse anxiety and panic attacks, and can support us to heal the painful feelings associated with anxiety, depression and traumatic pain.
+Emotions will shift on their own when you kindly and curiously witness them.
+You can digest difficult emotions by inviting them to move through your body.
+This loving presence can help to diffuse anxiety and panic attacks and can support you to heal the painful feelings associated with depression and traumatic pain.

 Breathing Through Emotional Pain